 To store

-Transfer your marinade to an airtight container and store it in the fridge for up to 5 days.
+Transfer it to an airtight container and store it in the fridge for up to 5 days.

 Freezing

-If you want to make extra and use it later, this marinade for pork can be frozen for up to 3 months.
+If you want to make extra and use it later, this can be frozen for up to 3 months.

 When you want to use your marinade for pork chops (or for any other use), transfer the bag to the fridge and let it thaw overnight.